 Movement Restriction and Limited Mobility

-Modification maybe required due to the added difficulty of limited range of motion from excess fat mass.
+Modification may be required due to the added difficulty of the limited range of motion from excess fat mass.

 Weight Bearing Stress

-The added weight puts more force on joints and musculature, ad it is a concern, especially for people with osteoarthritis or musculoskeletal injuries.
+The added weight puts more force on joints and musculature, which is a concern, especially for people with osteoarthritis or musculoskeletal injuries.

 Posture Problems and Low Back Pain